 resolve this, open Cloud Shell in safe mode by appending

-If you'd prefer to permanently delete all files in your home directory and restore your Cloud Shell home directory to a clean state, you can completely reset your Cloud Shell VM.
+To permanently delete all files in your home directory and restore your Cloud Shell home directory to a clean state, you can reset your Cloud Shell VM.